 To correct this contact information, contact Don Wood at email@example.com.

 A good way to keep informed about the student to staff program, as well as other information related to student chapters, is to be subscribed to the student chapter e-list.
 If you're not subscribed to the STUCHAPT e-list, created and maintained by the Chapter Relations Office, and you are eligible to be subscribed, please send a note to firstname.lastname@example.org.

 How many hours is each student expected to work?

 Students are expected to work 16 hours for four days (Friday, Saturday, Sunday, Monday).

 What does each student receive in return?

-In return, each student receives free registration, $50 per day per diem (4 days x $50 = $200) and housing (each student has a roommate when possible) for 5 nights (Thursday, Friday, Saturday, Sunday, and Monday).
+In return, each student receives free registration, $50 per day per diem (4 days x $50 = $200) and housing for 5 nights (Thursday, Friday, Saturday, Sunday, and Monday).
 The $200 and housing information is sent before conference.

-Participating students are assigned roommates.
-Students will receive a short questionnaire to help us match them with appropriate ALA staff.
+Students will receive a short questionnaire to help us match them with appropriate ALA unit.
 Based on their assignment, students may be expected to perform a range of duties (e.g., sales, setting up and staffing events, writing articles for Cognotes).

 Who pays for transportation, including airfares, cabs, shuttles, etc?